open-telemetry/opentelemetry-dotnet-instrumentation/docs/README.md

 ## Instrument a container

-You can find our demonstarative example that uses Docker Compose [here](../examples/demo).
+You can find our demonstrative example that uses Docker Compose [here](../examples/demo).

 You can also consider using